jcheyer/aoc2021/README.md

 Server is up and running again: Solution was bad, because of bad reading by me....
 (Return Fuel and NOT Position)

 ## Day 08

+This was tough... not really programming but analysing combinations of 7-Segment-Displays.
+Didn´t really like it though

+## Day 09